ciaranodonnell/ciaranodonnell.github.io/_posts/2020-04-24-the-microservices-monolith-pendulum.markdown

 They would need to share a datastore that contains the orders, and could potentially need to talk to each other in real time in order to operate.
 In the wikipedia example, Invoice/Ship/Fulfill order would probably all need to call the Update order function to persist their changes.

-Now this Autonomy concept I think is where a lot of people miss some of they design elements of successful microservices.
+Now, I think this Autonomy concept is where a lot of people miss some of they design elements of successful microservices.

+### Dumb Pipes and Designing for Failure

+- Designing for failure is hard.
+- Falacies of distributed systems

 ## The pendulum